-Name

-Entering grade

-I read the following books this summ er.

-List the book and color in the face to tell how you liked it.

-Book It was ok. did not like it.

-Please return this page completed to your teacher at the beginning of the school year.
-My child read these books (and more ©) over the summer.
+Name Entering grade I read the following books this summ List the book and color in the face to tell how you liked it.
+Book I liked it.
+It was ok.
+I did not like it.
+Please return this page completed to school year. your teache r at the beginr ning of the I read these books.
+My child read these books (and more ☺) over the summer.
 Student Signature Parent Signature